Exam Content Outline

 d. use regulatory agencies as professional resources

-2. Participate in meetings outside the department
+2. Participate in meetings outside the department and facility

 a. communicate department goals and policies